Krnsand/pp3-hangman/README.md

  * There should be some level of challenge for the user to keep them coming back.

  ### **Using FlowCharts**
-I used a flowchart to plan my project
+ * I used a flowchart to plan my project to give myself a clear structure of what I wanted to incorporate
+    * What steps are needed for the basics of the game?
+    * What happens if an invalid character is played?
+    * Does the player want to play again?

  ![Design FlowChart](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/flowchart.png)

+---

  ## **Features**